fritrick/mr_test/README.md

+# Solution
-# Test solution by Komgorov Alexander
+by Komogorov Alexander